 The grid is intended to be reimagined.
 You give it purpose and meaning that’s all your own: instrument, experiment, tool, toy… choose your own adventure!

-To start with some introductory knowledge, please visit grid studies.
+To start with some introductory knowledge for scripting for grids on MacOS, Windows, or Linux visit grid studies.

-- max package – several patchers and tools for use within Max.
+- max package – several patchers and tools for use within Max, rolled by monome.

 - control – open midi control surface for grids.